monatemedia/vector-cv/README.md

 2. Your experiences (already embedded) → ranked by similarity
 3. Top 5 most relevant → sent to Claude
 4. Claude generates targeted CV using only relevant info

-This means your "Auto Technician" experience won't show up for a Laravel job, but your "ActuallyFind marketplace" project will be front and center!

-## 🎯 Next Steps for Enhancement

-After testing the MVP, consider:
-- Replace the placeholder embedding function with a real model (OpenAI embeddings or sentence-transformers)
-- Add authentication for multi-user support
-- Export to PDF functionality
-- Email integration to track responses
-- Analytics dashboard showing which skills are most in-demand

-The architecture is solid and ready to scale!
-Test it out with the LekkeSlaap job and let me know how it works. 🚀